AylaNetworks/ayla-documentation/src/cloud-services/index.md

 The [API Browser](api-browser) enables you to experiment with APIs.

-The [API Guide](api-guide) helps you learn how to use the API Browser, and how to accomplish tasks with sets of APIs.
+The [API Users Guide](api-users-guide) helps you learn how to use the API Browser, and how to accomplish tasks with sets of APIs.